rapidsai/velox-testing/velox/asv_benchmarks/README.md

 ### Commit Range Overview

-The script automates the process of benchmarking multiple commits:
+The script automates the process of benchmarking multiple commits with a space-efficient design:

 1. **For each commit in the range:**
    - Checks out the commit
    - Applies Velox patches (for TPC-H Python bindings)
    - Rebuilds Velox with sccache (using `--no-cache` for fresh builds)
    - Rebuilds ASV benchmark image (using `--no-cache`)
-   - Runs ASV benchmarks with a unique machine name
+   - Runs ASV benchmarks IMMEDIATELY with a unique machine name
-   - Tags the Docker image with the commit hash
+   - Reuses the same Docker image (`velox-adapters-build:latest`) - saves 80-90% disk space

 2. **After all commits are benchmarked:**
    - Publishes HTML reports for all results
    - Starts ASV preview server
-   - Tags the most recent commit's image as `latest`
-   - Cleans up intermediate tagged images
+   - Restores Git repository to original branch

+**Space-Efficient Approach:**
+- Only one Docker image exists at any time (reused for all commits)
+- Benchmark results are saved with unique names before each image rebuild
+- Saves 80-90% disk space compared to tagging each commit separately

 ### Commit Range Usage